Essenceia/Git_Based_Approatch_To_Life_Management/tech_sector_notes/wafer_level_packaging/FO_WLP/README.md

 be ready for volume fan-out processing beginning next year, perhaps in the **100,000** wafers-per-month range.

+## Challenges

+### IR drop

+High fan-out of the net: Resulting in higher load-cap, or perhaps High routing congestion in a particular area resulting in high coupling capacitance with the neighboring nets.

 ## Looking further

 How far fan-out packaging will go remains to be seen.
 But if multiple chips can be